-This Mexican albondigas meatball soup came about when my friend Jen, who lives in Southern California, wouldn’t stop talking about it.
+This Paleo Mexican albondigas meatball soup came about when my friend Jen, who lives in Southern California, wouldn’t stop talking about it.
 Albondiga in Spanish simply means meatball.
 I learned that the traditional way this soup was made included adding fresh mint to the meatballs.
 I was sold.
 But then I learned that the traditional way also included rice.
 So I went on a mission to make a version that still held true to the authentic original recipe Jen told me about while keeping it Paleo and Whole30.

 The soup wouldn’t have been nearly as hearty if I just excluded rice all together so instead I swapped it for diced potatoes.
 That makes this soup loaded with veggies – potatoes, carrots, tomatoes and onions.